Antigua and Barbuda sends critical support to hurricane-hit St Vincent and the Grenadines

 As of now, Hurricane Beryl remains a Category 5 storm as it barrels its way towards Jamaica where it is expected to bring life-threatening winds and storm surge on Wednesday.
 While on Thursday, the storm is expected to move to Cayman Islands and then to Miami by the end of this week.Weather experts, also known as Hurricane Hunters, flying through Beryl right now, are reporting a 7 MB pressure drop in just about an hour since the last advisory was issued.
 Dropping pressure is a sign of a strengthening system and Beryl could still gather strength before slowly weakening as it pushes west.

-The officials are urging the residents to seek shelters and remain there before the threats are gone away to ensure their and their loved ones safety during this difficult time.Monika Walker is an experienced journalist specializing in global political developments and international relations.
-With a keen eye for accuracy and analysis, Monika has been reporting for over a decade, bringing stories to light that matter to readers around the world.
-She holds a degree in International Journalism and is passionate about giving a voice to underrepresented communities through factual reporting.
+The officials are urging the residents to seek shelters and remain there before the threats are gone away to ensure their and their loved ones safety during this difficult time.Monika Walker is a senior journalist specializing in regional and international politics, offering in-depth analysis on governance, diplomacy, and key global developments.
+With a degree in International Journalism, she is dedicated to amplifying underrepresented voices through factual reporting.
+She also covers world news across every genre, providing readers with balanced and timely insights that connect the Caribbean to global conversations.

 Latest